 The Company wants to applied the fund more efficiency and participate in the investment of green energy development.
 Therefore, Union Private Equity Co., Ltd. has established Union Green Energy Private Equity Limited Partnership on December 2020, and invested \$20 thousand as a general partner and the other general partner is UFLIC.
-The total investment is \$556,334 thousand on December 31, 2023.
+The total investment is \$556,334 thousand on December 31, 2024.

-In June 2021, as general partner, Union Private Equity Co., Ltd. raised Union Green Energy I Private Equity Limited Partnership; the total investment was \$4,940 thousand as of December 31, 2023.
+In June 2021, as general partner, Union Private Equity Co., Ltd. raised Union Green Energy I Private Equity Limited Partnership; the total investment was \$14,878 thousand as of December 31, 2024.

-In October 2021, as general partner, Union Private Equity Co., Ltd. raised Union Green Energy II Private Equity Limited Partnership; the total investment was \$20 thousand as of December 31, 2023.
+In October 2021, as general partner, Union Private Equity Co., Ltd. raised Union Green Energy II Private Equity Limited Partnership; the total investment was \$20 thousand as of December 31, 2024.

-Union Private Equity Co., Ltd. charged management fee from Union Green Energy Private Equity Limited Partnership pursuant to the limited partnership agreement; during January 1 to December 31, 2023 and 2022, the amount was \$13,221 thousand and \$7,276 thousand, respectively.
+Union Private Equity Co., Ltd. charged management fee from Union Green Energy Private Equity Limited Partnership pursuant to the limited partnership agreement; during January 1 to December 31, 2024 and 2023, the amount was \$13,333 thousand and \$13,221 thousand, respectively.

-Union Private Equity Co., Ltd. charged Union Green Energy I Private Equity Limited Partnership management fees pursuant to the limited partnership agreement; from January 1 to December 31, 2023 and 2022, the amount was \$3,037 thousand and \$1,288 thousand, respectively.
+Union Private Equity Co., Ltd. charged Union Green Energy I Private Equity Limited Partnership management fees pursuant to the limited partnership agreement; from January 1 to December 31, 2024 and 2023, the amount was \$0 thousand and \$3,037 thousand, respectively.

-As of December 31, 2023 and 2022, the UFLIC had purchased 8,804 thousand and 8,082 thousand units of beneficiary certificates issued by USITC, which amounted to \$118,730 thousand and \$103,681 thousand, respectively.
+As of December 31, 2024 and 2023, the UFLIC had purchased 10,287 thousand and 8,804 thousand units of beneficiary certificates issued by USITC, which amounted to \$128,693 thousand and \$118,730 thousand, respectively.

-6) Since July 2019, LINE PAY provided the use of its consumer platform to the Company.
-The maintenance fees of the platform were \$54,648 thousand and \$34,075 thousand, respectively in 2023 and 2022.

-- 7) LINE PAY provided the credit card bonus points and cooperative marketing activities to the Company.
-The advertising fees were \$853,403 thousand and \$716,981 thousand, respectively in 2023 and 2022. - 8) Hi-Life provided the commodity bonus exchange and marketing activities to the Company.
-The advertising fees were \$9,016 thousand and \$617 thousand in 2023 and 2022, respectively. - 9) RFD Micro Electricity Co., Ltd. provided the Company with credit card marketing of sustainable development and eco-consumption; from January 1 to June 28, 2023 and as of December 31, 2022, the rebate income was \$7,977 thousand and \$38,095 thousand, respectively. - 10) Ting Jie Electric Power and RFD Micro Electricity entered into a solar power generation system installation contract in the neighborhood of Madou District and Xuejia District in Tainan City.
-The total planned capacity was changed to 160 megawatts, and the expected total price before tax is NT\$8,936,000 thousand.
-The final total capacity shall comply with the total approved capacity of the permission letter for the construction.
-In March 2023, this project is in the stage of being connected to the grid of the Taipower system with about 32 million watts.
-The project is still in progress and has not yet been officially launched for power generation.
-In order to support the construction of the project, Ting Jie Electric Power signed a contract with a syndicate of 11 financial Institutions with the limit of NT\$7,500,000 thousand.
-The joint guarantors are the parent company UVC, Union Energy, and RFD Micro Electricity.
-Union Energy Co., Ltd. pledged 1,890 thousand shares to Ting Jie Electric Power Inc. as collateral for the loan.
+- 6) Since July 2019, LINE PAY provided the use of its consumer platform to the Company.
+The maintenance fees of the platform were \$32,311 thousand and \$54,648 thousand, respectively in 2024 and 2023. - 7) LINE PAY provided the credit card bonus points and cooperative marketing activities to the Company.
+The advertising fees were \$544,992 thousand and \$853,403 thousand, respectively in 2024 and 2023. - 8) Hi-Life provided the commodity bonus exchange and marketing activities to the Company.
+The advertising fees were \$18,058 thousand and \$9,016 thousand in 2024 and 2023, respectively. - 9) Ting Jie Electric Power approved the signing of a solar power generation system construction (in areas around Madou District and Xuejia District, Tainan) contract with RFD Micro Electricity Co., Ltd. The total planned capacity is 160 megawatts, and the expected total price before tax is \$8,936,000 thousand.
+The final total capacity shall comply with the total approved capacity stated in the permission letter for the construction.
+This project was in the stage of being connected to the grid of the Taipower system, which has about 32 MW.
+The connection process was still in progress.
+To facilitate the process, Ting Jie Electric Power signed a syndicated loan with a limit of \$7,500,000 thousand with 11 financial institutions.
+The joint guarantors are the parent company, UVC, Union Energy, and RFD Micro Electricity.
+Union Energy also pledged 1,890 thousand shares of Ting Jie Electric Power as collateral for the loan.